Wooden Ships: Meaning

 "Wooden Ships" was written at the height of the Vietnam War, a time of great tension between the United States and the Soviet Union, nuclear-armed rivals in the Cold War.
 It has been likened to Tom Lehrer's "We Will All Go Together When We Go" and Barry McGuire's "Eve of Destruction," in that it describes the consequences of an apocalyptic nuclear war.
 According to the liner notes, the writers "imagined ourselves as the few survivors, escaping on a boat to create a new civilization."
 This represents one of Kantner's recurring themes, to which he would return again in the 1970 concept album Blows Against the Empire.

 The words of the song depict the horrors confronting the survivors of a nuclear holocaust in which the two sides have annihilated each other.
-A man from one side stumbles upon a man (or woman, as in Jefferson Airplane's version) from the other side and asks him/her, "Can you tell me, please, who won?"
-Since the question has no real meaning in the circumstances or even at all, it is left unanswered.
-To stay alive, they share "purple berries", as a result of which they "haven't got sick once" (iodine pills, which protect against radioactive iodine-131 in nuclear fallout).
+A person from one side stumbles upon a person from the other side and asks, "Can you tell me, please, who won?"
+The question is left unanswered.
+To stay alive, they share "purple berries", as a result of which they "haven't got sick once".
 The lyrics beg "silver people on the shoreline," described by David Crosby as "guys in radiation suits," to "let us be."
 As the wooden ships, devoid of metal that would become radioactive from neutron activation, are carrying the survivors away from the shores, radiation poisoning kills those who have not made it aboard.
 That grim tableau is described thus: